 Visit our Wisdom Teeth Removal FAQ page to learn the answers to questions patients just like you have about wisdom teeth removal.

-When you have been recommended for wisdom teeth removal, your dentist can refer you to an oral surgeon, such as Dr. Nedbalski or Dr. Lerner.
+When you have been recommended for wisdom teeth removal, your dentist can refer you to an oral surgeon, such as Dr. Nedbalski, Dr. Chai, or Dr. Luter.
 Your oral surgeon will thoroughly examine your condition and review X-rays and another diagnostic scan to formulate the ideal treatment plan for you.
 Your options for anesthesia will also be discussed with you.
 Your oral surgeon will also take the time to answer any questions you may have about your treatment.

 Wisdom teeth are commonly recommended for removal by dental health professionals for a couple of reasons:

-Dr. Nedbalski and Dr. Lerner are skilled oral surgeons who treat patients of all ages at Boulder Oral Surgery.
-With practices located in Boulder and Longmont, CO, our oral surgeons can diagnose and treat your condition with personalized treatment plans and the highest standard of care.
+Dr. Nedbalski, Dr. Chai, and Dr. Luter treat patients of all ages at Boulder Oral Surgery.
+With practices located in Boulder and Longmont, CO, they can diagnose and treat your condition with personalized treatment plans and the highest standard of care.

 Boulder Oral Surgery strives to perform the very best oral surgery care at a fair price to our patients.
 We personalize every treatment plan to optimize oral health outcomes and improve the patient experience.
 Therefore, the cost of your treatment will depend on several factors, such as the number of wisdom teeth to be removed, anesthesia selection, and insurance coverage.
-You can schedule an appointment with Dr. Nedbalski or Dr. Lerner at Boulder Oral Surgery to determine the most accurate estimate of your treatment costs.
+You can schedule an appointment with Dr. Nedbalski, Dr. Chai, or Dr. Luter at Boulder Oral Surgery to determine the most accurate estimate of your treatment costs.

 Boulder Oral Surgery accepts many insurance options and payment plans.
 Visit our Financial & Insurance Options page to learn more.